cedadev/jasmin-help-hugo-hinode/content/docs/short-term-project-storage/apply-for-access-to-a-gws.md

 ---
 aliases: /article/3801-apply-for-access-to-a-gws
-description: Apply for access to a GWS
+description: How to apply for access to a GWS
 tags:
 - group workspace
 - access